 Feel free to do this cycle of two exercises after a quick warm up, do a few rounds, don’t do more than 5 reps per set to start, don’t rush, put your mind to it while you do it and watch how your body reacts, and most importantly, enjoy the results!
 Train safe and smart.

 As you've seen we did not hold stretches for any amount of time.
 The method you are about to learn does not make you hold positions waiting for something magical to happen, you actually do something in order to get more flexible, not just wait for a miracle on a stretch that is straining you, putting you to sleep or injuring you or on the best of the cases not producing any effect.

-This way of going deeper into a stretch using particular moves is called the Target and Leverage system, and this is actually the key difference with Kinesiological Stretching and other methods, and this is mainly why it is so effective.
+This way of going deeper into a stretch using particular moves is called the Target and Leverage system, and this is actually the key difference of the Zaichik Stretching Techniques (formerly known as Kinesiological Stretching) and other methods, and this is mainly why it is so effective.
 It takes advantage of the fact that no single muscle performs one action, and it uses those actions one against the other in order to "create space" for the joint, thus automatically increasing range of motion.

 Put the two exercises together in a cycle